 Education Centre and Keeping Place

-The Aboriginal Heritage Office is located in Northbridge and the museum and keeping place is open to the public.
-Anyone is welcome to visit, including school groups and others.
-The meeting / training room is also available for use by Councils and community groups of the partner Councils – just contact the AHO to make a booking.
+The Aboriginal Heritage Office is located in Manly and the Museum and Keeping Place is open to the public.
+Anyone is welcome to visit, including small school groups and others.
+The Museum offers a broad cultural and heritage display.

 Community Walks and Talks